stevekerrick/GraphqlToTsql/docs/documentation.md

 ### SqlDefinition (Optional)

 You'll probably use `SqlDefinition` only a handful of times.
-It's used to map an entity to a SQL SELECT statement rather than a table.
+It's used to map an entity to a SQL SELECT statement rather than to a table.

 For detailed instructions, see:
 [Field Mapping]({{ 'documentation?topic=field-mapping' | relative_url }})